DataFire/Integrations/integrations/generated/google_tpu/README.md

 ### Node
 * Node `object`: A TPU instance.
   * acceleratorType `string`: The type of hardware accelerators associated with this node.
-  * cidrBlock `string`: The CIDR block that the TPU node will use when selecting //an IP address.
+  * cidrBlock `string`: The CIDR block that the TPU node will use when selecting an IP address.
-  * createTime `string`: The time when the node was created.
+  * createTime `string`: Output only.
   * description `string`: The user-supplied description of the TPU.
 Maximum of 512 characters.
-  * healthDescription `string`: If this field is populated, it contains a description of why the TPU Node
+  * health `string` (values: HEALTH_UNSPECIFIED, HEALTHY, UNHEALTHY, TIMEOUT): The health status of the TPU node.
+  * healthDescription `string`: Output only.
   * ipAddress `string`: Output only.
+  * labels `object`: Resource labels to represent user-provided metadata.
-  * name `string`: The immutable name of the TPU
+  * name `string`: Output only.
   * network `string`: The name of a network they wish to peer the TPU node to.
 It must be a
   * networkEndpoints `array`: Output only.
 The network endpoints where TPU workers can be accessed and sent work.
     * items [NetworkEndpoint](#networkendpoint)
   * port `string`: Output only.
-  * serviceAccount `string`: The service account used to run the tensor flow services within the node.
+  * serviceAccount `string`: Output only.
-  * state `string` (values: STATE_UNSPECIFIED, CREATING, READY, RESTARTING, REIMAGING, DELETING, REPAIRING): The current state for the TPU Node.
+  * state `string` (values: STATE_UNSPECIFIED, CREATING, READY, RESTARTING, REIMAGING, DELETING, REPAIRING, STOPPED): Output only.
   * tensorflowVersion `string`: The version of Tensorflow running in the Node.

 ### Operation